 We appreciate this is a very worrying time for all our patients and thought it would be helpful to explain our position.

-Once all of those described above are vaccinated we will be instructed to move on through the JCVI (Joint Committee on Vaccination and Immunisation) groups which are outlined below:
+We have been instructed to move on through the JCVI (Joint Committee on Vaccination and Immunisation) groups which are outlined below:

 1 Residents in a care home for older adults and their carers

 2 All those 80 years of age and over Frontline health and social care workers

 3 All those 75 years of age and over